 Literacy involves the ability to:

-develop a sense of self-efficacy and an interest in lifelong learning
+- develop a sense of self-efficacy and interest in lifelong learning

 Quick Links - Summer Learning Packages